Shreenabh664/Wordle-solver/README.md

 `aloft`\
 ggggg

-Result:
+Result:\
 Wordle 231 3/6

-⬛🟨🟨⬛⬛
+⬛🟨🟨⬛⬛\
-⬛🟩🟩🟨🟩
+⬛🟩🟩🟨🟩\
 🟩🟩🟩🟩🟩

-New optimizations reduce the number of steps needed significantly in most cases.
+New optimizations significantly reduce the number of steps needed (in most cases).
 Read more about the information theory approach here: https://markmliu.medium.com/what-in-the-wordle-5dc5ed94fe2